top of page

 Step 1: Conduct Hazard Identification and Risk Assessment at Height Work Sites

 Begin every work height course by mastering hazard identification, a critical first skill that prevents falls, the leading cause of workplace fatalities worldwide.
-Trainees systematically inspect sites for layout issues, unstable structures, ground stability, unprotected edges, weather conditions, falling object risks, overcrowding, and access routes.
+Trainees systematically inspect sites for layout issues, unstable structures, ground instability, unprotected edges, weather conditions, falling-object risks, overcrowding, and access routes.
 Apply the hierarchy of controls, prioritising elimination like ground-level alternatives, then engineering solutions such as barriers or elevated work platforms over personal protective equipment.
 Document findings in a Safe Work Method Statement or Job Safety Analysis, breaking tasks into steps, listing hazards and controls, and planning reassessments.
 For example, on a construction site in Perth, spot slippery slopes from recent rain or overhead power lines during a walkthrough.
 According to the RIIWHS204E unit, performance requires identifying risks, implementing controls, and monitoring changes to ensure compliance with Australian Work Health and Safety Regulations.

 Step 2: Inspect, Fit, and Use Fall Arrest Equipment Including Harnesses, Lanyards, and Anchor Points